Got brown bananas? Let ’em go totally black, just a few more days, for them to be perfect for baking: natural sugars bursting out.

 - Bake for 20 minutes or so, turning trays halfway through for even baking, until golden brown and a light finger tap on the centre of a few buns springs back quickly.
 Remove the trays from the oven, remove the muffins from the trays, and place them on a cooling rack to cool.

-You could use walnuts instead of pecans if you prefer, but this recipe is just fine with no nuts at all (or, used only as a garnish).
+You could use finely chopped walnuts instead of pecans if you prefer, but this recipe is just fine with no nuts at all (or, used only as a garnish).

-You could also make two 9″x5″ loaves from this recipe – just very lightly grease 2 loaf tins and fully line with paper, and increase the baking time to around 45 minutes.
-Test with a skewer to ensure they’re fully baked.
+You could make one 9″x5″ bread loaf from this recipe nstead of 12 muffins – just very lightly grease a loaf tin and fully line with paper, and increase the baking time to around 45 minutes.
+Test with a skewer to ensure it’s fully baked.

-- Add the sugar to the flour and other dry ingredients in Step 4 above.
+- Add the sugar to the flour and other dry ingredients in a large mixing bowl per Step 4 above.

-- Add the banana mixture to the dry ingredients and fold together.
+- Add the banana mixture to the dry ingredients and fold together JUST until moistened if doing non-GF; whip together vigourously if making GF.